Pennsylvania College of Optometry

 The cost of a professional education varies, depending on many factors.
 In addition to tuition and fees, there are living expenses, books, equipment and incidental expenses to be considered.

 A variety of financial assistance, such as student loans, scholarships, grants, work opportunities, and state contributions (to optometric education), is available to students.
-Students interested in acquiring additional information or making application for financial assistance are urged to contact the University Financial Aid Office at 215.780.1330 or toll free at 800.824.6262.
+Students interested in acquiring additional information or making application for financial assistance are urged to contact the University Financial Aid Office at 215.780.1330 or toll free at 800.824.6262 or by email email@example.com.

 Additional information relating to student financial assistance can be found in the Student Financial Handbook

-Additionally, first year optometry students should expect to pay approximately $2550 in university fees.
-Please note: there is a $2,000 computer fee included in these fees.
+First year optometry students should expect to pay approximately $1,875 in university fees.
+Please note: there is a $700 computer fee included in these fees.
 (See Technology Requirements.)

 Tuition and fees are due and payable two weeks prior to the start of each session and are subject to change.